Qoracoin/Docs/source/index.html.md

 ## Block Explorer

-[Qora.co.in](http://qora.co.in) is an online Qora block chain browser which displays the contents of individual blocks, transactions, transaction histories, balances of addresses, unconfirmed transactions, assets, polls and many statistics.It's written and operated by agran and it's the official Qora block explorer.
+[node.qora.tech](http://node.qora.tech:9090/index/blockexplorer.html) is an online Qora block chain browser which displays the contents of individual blocks, transactions, transaction histories, balances of addresses, unconfirmed transactions, assets, polls and many statistics.It's written and operated by agran and it's the official Qora block explorer.

 ## Blogging Service

-Official blogging service of Qora has been created by agran and you can find it here : [http://qora.co.in/?blog](http://qora.co.in/?blog)
+Official blogging service of Qora has been created by _agran_.
+You can view the [timeline of blog entries](http://node.qora.tech:9090/index/blog.html) or find individual blogs using the [blog directory](http://node.qora.tech:9090/index/blogdirectory.html).
 This service uses the arbitrary transactions feature of Qora to serve a socialized blogging suite.
-To create a new blog post you have to generate the command by using the [create post tool](http://qora.co.in/?newpost).
+To create a new blog post click the new blog entry icon at the top of the [blog timeline page](http://node.qora.tech:9090/index/blog.html).

 ## Faucet